gerirgaudi/naplug/README.md

     naplug@plugin:~: echo $?
     3

-The `eject!` method, which accepts a message string or an exception object as an argument, provides a last-ditch effort escape hatch to bail out of executing a plugin, producing an `UNKNOWN` status and proper from the message string or exception object.
+The `eject!` method, which accepts a message string or an exception object as an argument, provides a last-ditch effort, out-of-band, escape hatch to bail out of executing a plugin, producing an `UNKNOWN` status and output from the message string or exception object.

 While Naplug will internally handle exceptions within a plugin, it may be desirable to handle them especifically: